scrapy/scrapy/docs/topics/extensions.rst

 .. class:: SpiderState

-Stores and loads spider state during a scraping job.
+Manages spider state data by loading it before a crawl and saving it after.

 Give a value to the :setting:`JOBDIR` setting to enable this extension.
 When enabled, this extension manages the :attr:`~scrapy.Spider.state`